maryash/maryash.github.io/235/projects/project_2/project_2.md

 ### Grading Rubrics
 **Correctness 80%** (distributed across unit testing of your submission)
 **Important:** You must address any problems with submission of your projects with us **well before** the deadline, so that we have time to udress the issue and get back to you **before** the deadline.
 This means that you must submit and resubmit your project code EARLY and OFTEN, so that there is time to resolve any issues that might come up **before** the project deadline.
-There will be **no bargaining** about project grades after the deadline.
+There will be **no bargaining about project grades after the deadline**.
 **Documentation 10%**
 **Style and Design 10%** (proper naming, modularity, and organization)